AI and Robotics (STAR LAB)

-We are the Space Technology for Autonomous and Robotics systems (STAR) Lab led by Professor Yang Gao.
+We are the Space Technology for Autonomous and Robotic systems (STAR LAB) led by Professor Yang Gao.

-The STAR Lab leads Surrey's involvement within the UK-RAS Network, and was an active participant and co-organizer to the UK Robotics Week.
-It is also the hosting research group of the EPSRC/UKSA national hub on Future AI & Robotics for Space (FAIR-SPACE).
-Other international community activities include leading the IEEE-CIS Task Force on Intelligent Space Systems and Operations, UK-RAS White Paper on Space Robotics, TAROS 2017, etc.
+The STAR LAB leads Surrey's involvement within the UK-RAS Network, and was an active participant and co-organiser to the UK Robotics Week.
+We are also the hosting research lab of the UKRI/UKSA hub on the Future AI and Robotics for Space (FAIR-SPACE).
+Our other international community activities include leading the IEEE-CIS Task Force on Intelligent Space Systems and Operations, UK-RAS White Paper on Space Robotics, TAROS 2017, etc.

-The STAR Lab also hosts a range of lab facilities, see the SSC robotics facilities webpage.
+The STAR Lab also hosts a range of lab facilities.

 Our main research expertise and key research products include the following: